 “I’m doing the best I can,” insisted the father.

-“You’re not listening to me!” fumed the mother before growling the accusation usual when she was about to put a door between her and Rawly’s father.
-“You don’t care about what I need!”
+“You’re not listening to me!” fumed the mother before again growling the accusation usual when she was about to put a door between her and Rawly’s father.
+“You don’t care about what I want!”

-Sure following his wife into their bedroom would be a mistake, the father, who had long struggled with losing weight, did what was usual for him after a quarrel: He focused on food.
+Sure following his wife into their bedroom would be a mistake, the father, who had long struggled with losing weight, did what was usual for him after a quarrel with his wife: He focused on food.
 While heading for a countertop to grab his car keys, he spotted Rawly exiting his bedroom.
 “Come with me, Rawly,” he called.

 “We’re headed out for lunch, right?” asked Rawly, familiar with how his dad reacted to distressful times.